-A silent auction is an event at which items for sale are displayed for attendees to assess, place bids on, and purchase.
-However, unlike most auctions, there is no auctioneer present, and participants place their bids silently and anonymously on a bid sheet using a bidding number—hence the name silent auction.
+A silent auction is an event at which items for sale are displayed for attendees to browse, place bids on, and purchase.
+However, unlike traditional auctions, there is no auctioneer present.
+Instead, participants place their bids silently and anonymously on a bid sheet using a bidding number—hence the name silent auction.

 How do nonprofits use silent auctions?

 Nonprofits use silent auctions to fundraise in an engaging way.
 Rather than simply soliciting donations, hosting a silent auction gives donors the opportunity to actively participate in an event and maybe even make an exciting purchase.
 Additionally, because the items being auctioned have been donated to the organization, the nonprofit does not lose any money in procuring them and reaps the full benefits of the auction.

 How does a silent auction work?

 Attendees at a silent auction spend the first part of the event checking out the items for auction.
 When they find something they’d like to place a bid on, they use their bidding number to make an anonymous bid on the bid sheet in front of the item.

 At most silent auctions, there will be a minimum bid amount and a minimum increase requirement.
 The minimum increase requirement dictates how many dollars more a bid must be than the last.
 Once the bidding has ended and the winning bids have been announced, winners can complete their transactions and collect their items in a checkout area.